<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=391751051703966&amp;ev=PageView&amp;noscript=1">

 For team communication, consider moving away from texts or other consumer messaging tools and try using a business messaging solution that is designed for security.
 On top of keeping your business communication secure, you will be pleasantly surprised to find that these tools improve team collaboration.

 Business communication and collaboration software like Flock allow team members to exchange messages—just like in a texting app—but offer a secure environment that gives business owners peace of mind.
+For added security measures, SMBs can also consider implementing top-rated antivirus software to protect against malware and cyber threats.
+Antivirus programs provide an additional layer of defense by detecting and removing malicious software that could compromise sensitive business data.

 What's more, there are productivity and efficiency benefits from using collaboration software.
 Modern business messaging tools offer more features for group chat, such as the ability to create open or private channels for specific topics and projects, video conferencing and screen sharing, file tracking, and note-taking.
 Messages and channels are searchable so you can track back to a file or conversation from earlier in the month, something that’s very hard to do with texts.